xvxx/vial/docs/MANUAL.md

 ## Responses

-Every `ACTION` returns an `impl Responder`, which is a trait with a single method:
+Every Action returns either a [Response] or a type that implements the [Responder] trait's single method:

 ```rust
 pub trait Responder {